 Step 1: Prepare children’s bedroom for great sleep

 Step 2: Use the proven 5B Bedtime Routine every night

 Step 3: Teach their children to self-comfort as they work their way out of the room

 Step 4: Limit “callbacks and curtain calls” after the bedtime routine is over

 Step 5: Manage night wakings and early morning wakings

-Become Your Child’s Sleep Coach also contains practical and proven advice on choosing an ideal bedtime, reviewing how many hours of sleep your child really needs, managing the bedtime routine during potty training, dealing with night terrors and other sleep issues, and much more.
+Become Your Child’s Sleep Coach also contains practical and proven advice on dealing with bed wetting, sleep walking, night terrors, and other sleep issues.

 “A tremendous resource that will teach you exactly how to solve your child’s sleep problems.” — From the Foreword by Meir Kryger, MD, author of The Mystery of Sleep